La Palma 24 - Vacation Rentals

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches for available vacation properties in La Palma for specific dates, with filtering options.
-It specifies the resource (vacation properties) and action (search for availability), but doesn't explicitly differentiate from sibling tools like 'listar_propiedades' which might list properties without availability constraints.
+The description clearly states the tool's purpose: searching for available vacation properties in La Palma for specific dates.
+It specifies the resource (properties), the action (search availability), and distinguishes it from sibling tools like listar_propiedades or calcular_precio_estancia by focusing on date-based availability and filtering.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.